-When the surviving recruits moved 200 miles south to Fort Benning, the sprawling home of the Army Infantry. general a observing their arrival amazed impressed.
+When the surviving recruits moved 200 miles south to Fort Benning, the sprawling home of the Army Infantry. general а observing their arrival was amazed and impressed.
 Instead of barking orders, their officers and NCOs "used whistles to form them up and marched them to the barracks without a single verbal command."